AmishKakka/Document-Summarizer/README.md

-# Document-Summarizer v2.0
+# Document-Summarizer v2.1

 **Goal**: It is simple, upload your documents in PDF format (will work on changing this later like using docx and text files) and then query it.
 Get a short summary, or get detailed understanding of only a portion of the document, anything.

-**How does it work**: Well, the beautiful interface is built using HTML/CSS and Javascript.
+The beautiful interface is built using HTML/CSS and Javascript.
 The LLM that generates the answer to queries is Google's 'gemini-2.5-flash-lite' model.
 Access repo here - [Google GenAI](https://github.com/googleapis/python-genai)

 Uploading document and then querying.